Making Glittery Christmas Cards

 Here is a glittery Christmas card that I made with a Christmas tree accent.

-The Christmas season is all about glittering colors, and you can express your love for all things glitter by designing your own simple glittery Christmas cards.
-At the store many of the Christmas cards have simple pictures and text, and you can make these yourself with a package of blank cards and some glitter glue.
+The Christmas season is all about glittery, and you can express your love for all things sparkly by designing your own simple Christmas cards.
+At the store, many of the Christmas cards have simple pictures and text, and you can make these yourself with a package of blank cards and some glitter glue.
 In the photo gallery below I will share the various glitter glue cards I made over the last few days.

 Two glittery Christmas cards that I made with glitter glue.